Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 As for intersection points between Drinfeld and Igusa components, their equation can be computed directly to be as in our theorem, which shows our curve is regular at those points (a fact which also follows from Serre's pseudo-reflection criterion; cf.~\cite{CEdSt03}, Theorem~2.3.9).
 The generic points on the descended Drinfeld components, on their side, have completed local rings of shape

 hence are regular.
-However, regularity may fail at points of the Drinfeld curves coming from points fixed under Galois.
-Those are the points at infinity (which are exactly the intersection points with Igusa components - see Remark~\ref{al'infini} above), on one hand, which were already discussed.
+However, regularity may fail at points of the Drinfeld curves coming from points which are fixed by Galois.
+Those are the points at infinity (which are exactly the intersection points with Igusa components - see Remark~\ref{al'infini} above), on one hand, which have just been discussed.
 And, on the other hand, they are the points at finite distance for which $V=0$ on the model~(\ref{DrinfeldXns}), i.e. the two points $(X,Y)=(\pm A,0)$ (on the model~(\ref{modelecon})) coming from $(U,V)=(\pm A,0)$, which themselves come from the points on the model~(\ref{modeleDrX(p)})

 (where $\zeta_{p+1}$ is some primitive $p+1^{\mathrm{st}}$-root of unity).
-Below those latter points fixed under Galois the situation demands blow-ups.
+Below those latter fixed points under Galois the situation demands blow-ups.

 So set $S=\Z_p^{\mathrm{ur}} [\pi_1 ]$ for $\pi_1 =p^{1/(p +1)}$.
-At the two fixed points of~(\ref{DrinfeldXns}), $V$ can be chosen as a local parameter for the Drinfeld curve, on which Galois acts via $\lambda \colon V\mapsto \lambda V$ for $\lambda$ a generator of $\F_{p^2}^* /\F_p^* \simeq \mu_{p+1} (\overline{\Q}_p )$.
+At the two fixed points $(\pm A, 0)$ of~(\ref{DrinfeldXns}), $V$ can be chosen as a local parameter for the Drinfeld curve, on which Galois acts via $\lambda \colon V\mapsto \lambda V$ for $\lambda$ a generator of $\F_{p^2}^* /\F_p^* \simeq \mu_{p+1} (\overline{\Q}_p )$.
 A straightforward adaptation of~\cite{CEdSt03}, Lemma~2.3.4 and its proof, shows that $V$ can be lifted to a parameter $x$ of the completed local rings $\Z_p^{\mathrm{ur}} [\pi_1 ][[x]]$ of our arithmetic surface at that point such that the action of Galois is given, for $\lambda$ in $\mu_{p+1}(\overline{\Q}_p )$, by

 Therefore, the local ring of Galois invariants here has the same completion as

 where $[k]$ denotes the integer within the range $\{1,p+1\}$ that is congruent to $k$ mod $p+1$.
 Setting $Y_k :=\pi_1^{p+1-k} x^k =p (x/\pi_1 )^k$, for $1\leq k\le p+1$, that ring can be written as